tidwall/GoSwift/README.md

 ##Example

-*Note that the following example and all of the examples in the `example` directory originated from http://gobyexample.com and Mark McGranaghan*
+*Note that the following example and all of the examples in the `examples` directory originated from http://gobyexample.com and Mark McGranaghan*

 **Go**